canalplus/rx-player/doc/tutorials/contents_with_DRM.md

   - The user could be temporarly disconnected
   - The license server might be down
   - The license server might refuse to deliver a license based on your rights
+  - The license server might refuse to deliver a license based on your CDM capabilities
   - And like any request a lot of other errors can happen